Boris-XD/YesNoApp/README.md

-# yes_no_app
+# YES NO APP

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is Yes No App a Flutter application.

+## Technologies used
+- State managers
+- Mappers
+- Http request
+- Dio
+- Packages
+- Provider

+## Widgets
+- List view
+- Scroll
+- NetWork.Image
+- NavBar Custom

 A few resources to get you started if this is your first Flutter project: